Find Affordable College Courses

 Manhattan, KS

-A rank of #5 on this year’s list means Kansas State University is a great place for journalism students.
-K -State is a fairly large public school located in the city of Manhattan.
+Out of the 23 schools in the Plains States Region that were part of this year’s ranking, Kansas State University landed the # 5 spot on the list.
+K -State is a very large public school located in the city of Manhattan.

 The average amount in student loans that journalism majors at K -State take out is $22,852.
 This translates to an average monthly loan payment of $286, based on a 10-year repayment plan.